 James G. Swan lived one of the most varied and colorful lives in the early history of Washington Territory.
 He was variously an oysterman, customs inspector, secretary to congressional delegate Isaac Stevens, journalist, reservation schoolteacher, lawyer, judge, school superintendent, railroad promoter, natural historian, and ethnographer.
 Above all, Swan was a chronicler.
 He wrote one of the earliest books describing life in Washington Territory, two Smithsonian monographs, many newspaper articles and technical publications, and more than 60 volumes of still-unpublished diaries.
-These works document not just pioneer society but also the Northwest Indian cultures that pre-dated white settlement and existed along-side it.
+These works document not just pioneer society but also the Northwest Indian cultures that pre-dated non-Native settlement and existed along-side it.
 Swan's appreciation of and efforts to record Indian art, technology, history, legends, and language made him a rarity among early Washington settlers.

 Early Fascination with the Northwest Coast

 James Gilchrist Swan was born on January 11, 1818, in Medford, Massachusetts.
 His father, Samuel, captain of a trading ship, was lost at sea when James was 5, and he and his siblings were raised by their mother, Margaret Tufts Swan.
 As a boy, James was fascinated by his uncle William Tufts' stories of his travels on the remote Northwest coast during an 1806-1810 trading expedition to the Columbia River and Vancouver Island.

 Swan went into the ship-fitting business in Boston, married and had two children.
 However, the pull of the West Coast remained strong.
 The California gold rush gave him an opportunity to head west, and in 1850 Swan joined the thousands from New England sailing to San Francisco.
 Swan's family stayed in Massachusetts, and he never again lived with them.